namjachingu/terraform-google-gke-cisco/README.md

 **Goal of the project**

 The aim is to create a single application that is integrated with various tools, such as AppD or Intersight.
-The applicaition already exists, and man of the integrations are already working.
+The applicaition already exists, and many of the integrations are already working.
 To get this to the next level, the deployment have to automated to a larger degree.

 **Performed tasks**